aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

-Last update: Thu Jun 26 05:11:25 2025
+Last update: Fri Jun 27 05:11:43 2025

 ### Let's play! 🎮